Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 This also includes rubberised O-rings, as warping these can cause significant leaks in your tank.

 If you’re cleaning with alcohol or vinegar, be sure to rinse your components very thoroughly before reassembling them.

-Whilst they do both risk damaging your coil if vapourised, we’re struggling to imagine something that would ruin the taste of your hit more than vinegar mixed into your e-liquid.
+Whilst both of these liquids risk damaging your coil if vapourised, we’re struggling to imagine something that would ruin the taste of your hit more than vinegar.

 Finally, we’ll just reiterate how important it is to take the proper approach to your hardware, taking care of it but also knowing when it’s time to move on.

-It doesn’t matter how clean your tank is if your coil is burned out, that hit will taste nasty no matter what you do.
-Likewise, sometimes a residual buildup around a coil or in a mouthpiece or even a tank is so bad there’s just no saving it.
+No matter how clean your tank is, if your coil is burned out that hit will taste nasty.
+Likewise, sometimes a residual buildup around a coil, in a mouthpiece or in a tank is so bad there’s just no saving it.

 Cleaning is an essential part of having a good vaping experience, but sometimes things really do just need to be replaced.